-NOTICE CONCERNING TRANSFERABILITY OF CREDITS AND CREDENTIALS EARNED AT OUR INSTITUTION

-The transferability of credits you earn at CBD College is at the complete discretion of an institution to which you may seek to transfer.
-Acceptance of the degree, diploma or certificate you earn in the educational program is also at the complete discretion of the institution to which you may seek to transfer.
+NOTICE CONCERNING TRANSFERABILITY OF CREDITS AND CREDENTIALS EARNED AT OUR INSTITUTION complete discretion of the institution to which you may seek to transfer.
 If the credits, diploma or certificate that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason, you should make certain that your attendance at this institution will meet your educational goals.
 This may include contacting an institution to which you may seek to transfer after attending CBD College to determine if your credits, degree, diploma or certificate will transfer.